-- One member of the student team emails their PowerPoint file to premium@maastrichtuniversity.nl, before the deadline March 11th. - When submitted, the pitch has a duration of max.
-5 minutes, no more, no less. - The slides are based on the team's Tumblr page.
-You can use picture, images, entire posts or screen shots.
+- Your PowerPoint presentation is structured according to Sinek's Golden Circle, and clearly indicates the WHY, WHAT and HOW of your project. - One member of the student team emails their PowerPoint file to premium@maastrichtuniversity.nl, before the deadline Monday, March 18. - The pitch has a duration of max.
+5 minutes, no more, no less. - You can use picture, images, entire posts or screen shots.
 Feel free to be as creative as you want to.
-As long as it helps getting your message across and is relevant to the story. - The pitch should at least contain (the order may differ depending on your team's storyline): - An opening statement, question or "personal" story, to captivate your audience; - The pain: state the problem, your team is going to help solve.
+As long as it helps getting your message across and is relevant to the story.